RonniaMOS/configure-ad/README.md

 <img src="https://i.imgur.com/vCZMGfK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Active Directory Domain Services was Installed byLogging in to DC-1.
-Promoted as a DC: a new forest as mydomain.com was setup.
-Remote Desktop was Restarted and logged back into DC-1 as user: mydomain.com\labuser.
+In step 2, Connectivity between the client and Domain Controller was ensured by logging into Client-1 with Remote Desktop and pinging DC-1’s private IP address with ping -t <ip address> (perpetual ping).
+ICMPv4 were enabled on the local windows Firewall.
+After logging back into Client-1 check to make sure the ping is successful.

 </p>
 <br />